tpximpact/mhclg-oruk/content/adopt/practical-examples/use-combined-data-sets-to-plan-and-commission/column-1.md

 # Get started

 If this use case is relevant to your organisation, follow this step by step guide to adoption.

-# Benefits

-- Understand demand for services
-- Improve services provided, based on evidence
-- Recognise where underused or ineffective services can be removed
-- Highlight where funding is needed for high-demand services
-- Enables the comparison of public, community and private services

-# Outcomes

-- Providing services based on what people need

-# next

-What to do next

-# previous

-Keep local data accurate using national sources